 - The chin and jaw area

-The idea behind injecting fills in this area (in the hypodermis or directly below it) is to restore volume and support, lifting the skin without surgery.
+The idea behind injecting fillers in this area (in the hypodermis or directly below it) is to restore volume and support, lifting the skin without surgery.
 Patients should give serious thought to how they want to look after the procedure.
-Do they want dramatic changes, aiming for the apple cheeks of Snow White, or do they prefer more subtle lines?
-Part of the answer depends on the patient’s face.
+Do they want dramatic changes, or do they prefer more subtle lines?
+Part of the answer depends on the patient’s facial structure.
 Discuss this in detail with your doctor.

-The fills used for this area are usually one of the hyaluronic acids.
+The fillers used for this area are usually one of the hyaluronic acids.

 The so-called weak chin results from a loss of bone.
 In the past chin augmentation surgery was recommended but the popularity of the procedure appears to be declining, at least in part because of liquid chin contouring.

-The contouring of the cheeks should be able to improve definition and pull jowls away from the chin, but fills can also be applied directly on the chin region itself.
+The contouring of the cheeks can often improve definition and pull jowls away from the chin, but fills can also be applied directly on the chin region itself.

 Cosmetic surgery is rarely covered by insurance and the patient must bear all the expenses.
 The price depends on how much filler is used; final costs are based on the number of syringes required, and typically run from $600 to $1,000 per syringe.
 Botox prices range from $300 to $600.